mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 npm install
 ```

 Before deploying to your AWS Account, ensure that you have set up the correct credentials.
-I personally recommend using the AWS Identity Service to obtain temporary AWS CLI credentials, but you can also set up IAM User credentials or profiles.
+I recommend using the AWS Identity Service to obtain temporary AWS CLI credentials, but you can also set up IAM User credentials or profiles.
 Once you have the credentials in place, run the following command:

 ```bash
 npx sst deploy